 Combining this information led to the identification of the specific dolphins producing those three abundant whistles.
 Even more exciting?
 We discovered those three signature whistles are from related dolphins.
 A mother and two of her calves (born in different years) have all been frequenting the same station!

-The signature whistle of the mother is shown below.
 We can now track when those specific dolphins visit the station, or any other station, without human observers on-site, regardless of time of day.

 — By Austin Anderson and Athena Rycyk, New College of Florida; David Mann, Loggerhead Instruments